The Concordat and Action Plan

 What is the Concordat?

-The Concordat to Support the Career Development of Researchers sets out the expectations and responsibilities of researchers, their managers, employers and funders in managing the career development of the researcher.
+The Concordat to Support the Career Development of Researchers sets out the expectations and responsibilities of researchers, their managers, HE Institutions and funders in managing the career development of the researcher.
 The aim is to increase the attractiveness and sustainability of research careers in the UK and to improve the quantity, quality and impact of research for the benefit of UK society and the economy.

-What is the LSE doing about it?
+What is LSE doing about it?

 The LSE has been monitoring the development of the Concordat 2008, which was recently revised in September 2019.
 The School has been taking a proactive approach in ensuring that policies and practices in relation to research staff are closely aligned with the key principles.
-A statement from the School's Director, Dame Minouche Shafik is also available here.
+A statement from the School's former Director, Dame Minouche Shafik is also available here.

 Concordat Action Plan and Reports